amiramar1368/weather_bot/README.md

 # weather_bot
-A telegram bot for weather - Developed By NodeJS
+A Telegram bot to know the weather - Developed By NodeJS